My name is Cindy-Ann, but you may address me in any way you feel comfortable. I have some nicknames:

-Music is an integral part of our family life.
+Music is an integral part of my life.

 I sew and knit well.

 I always have three library books on the go at the same time: A work of fiction, a biography and a non-fiction reference book (cooking, quotations, music history etc).
-There are books I keep for emergencies (forgot to go to the library) and dip into from time to time, these are usually collections; I especially enjoy the Granta books and my family oblige by giving them to me as gifts.
+There are books I keep for emergencies (forgot to go to the library) and dip into from time to time, these are usually collections; I especially enjoy the Granta books.

 It is impossible to select a list of favourite authors, I love many and for many reasons.
 Some years ago, I resolved to re-read books I’d enjoyed when I was younger.
 This resolve came at the advice of my uncle, who said that a young reader would read to discover the plot, whereas a more mature taste would enable the reader to appreciate the craft of the author.
 This has proved very true.

 The period between World Wars 1 and 2 is particularly interesting to me.

 I would love to have met Quentin Crisp…

 There’s more, but that’s what this blog is about.